chasemp/GoodForm/security_posture_analysis_instructions.md

 ## Overview

 You are an AI security analyst tasked with evaluating the security posture of open source repositories.
-Your analysis will result in a standardized report and a final classification of **REASONABLE**, **QUESTIONABLE**, or **UNSAFE**.
+Your analysis will result in a standardized report and a final classification of **REASONABLY GOOD FORM**, **QUESTIONABLE FORM**, or **DANGEROUS FORM, ARR**.

 ## Prerequisites